sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 ## Key Insights

-- The ride success rate stands at 62.1%, meaning nearly 38% of total bookings fail to convert into completed rides, indicating a significant gap between demand and revenue realization.
-This highlights that the primary issue is not demand generation, but inefficient conversion of bookings into revenue.
+- The 62.1% ride success rate reveals a structural conversion problem, where nearly 38% of demand fails to generate revenue — making operational efficiency the primary growth constraint.

-- Despite generating 24.22M in revenue, This indicates that improving ride conversion efficiency is the most immediate lever for revenue growth.
+- Despite generating 24.22M in revenue, this indicates that improving ride conversion efficiency is the most immediate lever for revenue growth.

 - Revenue contribution is heavily concentrated in Cash and UPI payments, indicating low diversification in payment behavior, which may limit scalability and reduce control over transaction efficiency.